An approximation principle for congruence subgroups: The pro- approximation theorem

 \begin{proof} Let $H$ be a subgroup of $L$ and $n$ as above.
-As before we can assume that $n$ is sufficiently large.
 We use the Lie algebra structure on $L$ (and in particular the additive structure) defined in \cite[\S4]{MR1720368}.
 In particular, $x^m=mx$ for any $x\in L$ and $m\in\Z$ [ibid., Lemma 4.14].
 Let $V \subset H$ be as in part \ref{LemmaUniform} of Lemma \ref{lem: basunif}.
 Since $V$ is uniform, it is a Lie subalgebra of $L$ of level $\ge p^n$ [ibid., Theorem 9.10].
-Applying Theorem \ref{thm: Liealgebrap}, there exists a proper isolated closed subalgebra $I$ of $L$ such that
+Applying Theorem \ref{thm: Liealgebrap}, there exists a proper, isolated closed subalgebra $I$ of $L$ such that

 Since $V\supset H^{\{p^N\}}=p^NH$ we get